ASICS GEL-NIMBUS 26 Running Shoe Review

 Cons

-The ASICS GEL-NIMBUS 26 has great lateral stability.
+The ASICS GEL-NIMBUS 26 has good lateral stability.
 The shoe has a very wide outsole that provides a stable platform, and its fully gusseted tongue and secure upper allow for good lockdown.
 The foam is also quite firm, especially in the forefoot, offering more stability and control.
-That said, its high stack height can take some getting used to if you're not familiar with more substantial models.
+That said, its high stack height can take some getting used to.

 Pros